Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 And did you have the idea that you could do big, big things in the world?

-Was that something that is outside the realm of possibility in terms of like, I don't know, are you gonna be a prima, like a wrestler or like, I don't know exactly what to put it, but it's something that's very improbable.
+Was that something that is outside the realm of possibility in terms of like, I don't know, are you going to be a prima like a wrestler or like, I don't know exactly what to put it, but it's something that's very improbable.

-It's very improbable because it was it was related to the religious fixation.
+It's very improbable because it was related to the religious fixation.

-And it was it's just in this particular way of like being like a bishop or being the pope or something ridiculous or in some political avenue.
+And it was, it's just in this particular way of like of being like a bishop or being the pope or something ridiculous or in some political avenue.

 Yeah, I mean, they're kind of like daydreams rather than practical things you could achieve over time.